Imperfect quantum networks with tailored resource states: Protocols

 The local protocol we consider is characterized by decision-making nodes.
 We assume that all nodes have the same capacities and they organize the manipulation between themselves.
 The structure of the classical communication channels here follows a one-dimensional chain.
 So, each node has two classical communication channels that connect it to the two closest nodes, but the ends of the chain only have one, as depicted in Fig.~\ref{fig:local}.
 Such that the communication between nodes is done through this chain.
 Therefore, if the geometry and topology do not coincide, for a message to arrive at a certain node, it may have to pass through other nodes that might not be involved in the manipulation.

 For the nodes to implement this coordination, after the dynamic phase of the network, they agree on a measurement pattern to achieve a network request, a so-called \textit{rule set} using classical communication.
 Furthermore, all nodes know the geometry and the entanglement topology of the network, so each of them knows if it is involved in the manipulation, and what action it should take.
+Note that this rule set architecture is rather common in classical communication and has also been explored in the quantum regime, e.g., \cite{Matsuo2019}.

 In Table~\ref{tab:local:protocol}, we present a step-by-step description of the local protocol.
 Note that the time for all the necessary outcomes to arrive and then perform the correction might be different for each target qubit, such that one might have to wait for the other.
 In Appendix~\ref{a:delay:times:local}, we compute the delay times for all the involved qubits.